johnathanvman/F6/index.md

 					}
 				}
 				if(NegativeUnit != null){
-					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose(["","","","",""," My "+NegativeUnit.Name+" says she misses the sunlight."," My "+NegativeUnit.Name+" asks how much further do we have to go?"," My "+NegativeUnit.Name+" says shes starting to get scared!"," My "+NegativeUnit.Name+" is jumping at the slightest noise."," My "+NegativeUnit.Name+" says shes sticky from the slimy ground."," My "+NegativeUnit.Name+" says she has a cobweb stuck to her."]))
+					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose(["","","","",""," My "+NegativeUnit.Name+" says she misses the sunlight."," My "+NegativeUnit.Name+" asks how much farther do we have to go?"," My "+NegativeUnit.Name+" says shes starting to get scared!"," My "+NegativeUnit.Name+" is jumping at the slightest noise."," My "+NegativeUnit.Name+" says shes sticky from the slimy ground."," My "+NegativeUnit.Name+" says she has a cobweb stuck to her."]))
 				}
 			}
 		}else if(map[party.y][party.x].name == "Crossroads"){